-SWP has a long term lease for its barite grinding facility at the Port of Corpus Christi, Texas.
-Currently the construction of the barite grinding facility is in progress and the estimated completion of the facility is expected by Q4 2015 at an estimated cost of USD 6.0 million.
+Superior Weighting has a long term lease for its barite grinding facility at the Port of Corpus Christi, Texas.
+Superior Weighting recently completed construction of a state of the art barite grinding facility and now supplies custom ground barite to the Corporation's drilling fluids businesses.